 If you’re just buying one simple call option, you won’t need much money at all.
 Lots of options trade for less than $1,000 per contract.
 Some even trade for less than $100 per contract.
 Of course, you should only invest as much as you’re willing to lose.
 A standalone call option can expire worthless, putting all of your investment at risk.
 Selling a covered call option is less risky but could still result in the loss of the underlying stock that you own.

 Although you technically don’t need a lot of money to trade options, it’s not a prudent financial strategy to invest in options only.
 Options are typically used by professional investors as hedges against existing positions or as occasional speculative bets — not as a complete investment strategy.
 With that in mind, it usually makes more sense to build a diversified portfolio before dabbling in options trading.

 Uses of Options

 Options can be used to generate speculative gains.
 Let’s say it’s October and the price of IBM stock is currently $140 per share.
 If you think the price of IBM will go up, you might buy the IBM Jan 150 calls.
-With the stock at $140, there is no intrinsic value, but there is time value, which might be $3 per contract.
-If the stock moves up to $182 per share by the time the option expires, the intrinsic value would be $32 per contract, because the stock is $32 above the 150 strike price.
-Thus, although the stock moved up 30 percent, from $140 to $182, your option gain might be over 1,000 percent, as the contract price went up from $3 to $32.
+With the stock at $140 there is no intrinsic value, but there is time value, which might be $3 per contract.
+If the stock moves up to $182 per share by the time the option expires, the intrinsic value would be $32 per contract because the stock is $32 above the 150 strike price.
+So even though the stock price moved up 30% from $140 to $182, your option gain might be more than 1,000% because the contract price went up from $3 to $32.